2025/26 Board Members

 ARTICLE II

 The purpose of the Club is to provide social formal dance evenings for its members, who are friends and neighbors of Leisure World.
-A percentage of members and guests may reside outside Leisure World as designated by Leisure World policy.
+A percentage of members and guests may reside outside Leisure World.
+(Member and Guest are defined to be couples.)

 ARTICLE III